0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-binaries.md

 You can run the above command with following options:

-- `heimdall_version`: valid v1.0+ release tag from https://github.com/maticnetwork/heimdall/releases
+- `heimdall_version`: Valid v1.0+ release tag from https://github.com/maticnetwork/heimdall/releases
 - `network_type`: `mainnet` and `amoy`
 - `node_type`: `sentry`